RuntimeTools/appmetrics/README.md

 Creates a Node Application Metrics agent client instance.
 This can subsequently be used to get environment data and subscribe to data events.
 This function will start the appmetrics monitoring agent if it is not already running.

 ### appmetrics.monitor.getEnvironment()
 Requests an object containing all of the available environment information for the running application.
+This will not contain all possible environment information until an 'initialized' event has been received.

 ### Event: 'cpu'
 Emitted when a CPU monitoring sample is taken.